Can You Get a CPS Case Closed Fast?

 - Answering questions

-You should remember that CPS workers and the department of social services must do their jobs to guarantee your child's safety.
-CPS and family services prefer not to separate the child from their parents unless it becomes absolutely necessary.
+You should remember that CPS workers and the local department of social services must do their jobs to guarantee your child's safety.
+CPS and family services departments prefer not to separate the child from their parents unless it becomes absolutely necessary.

 How About When the Court Gets Involved?